-Parti culars As at March 31, 2020 As at March 31, 2019 Clair ns against the group not acknowledged as debts: Excise Matter (i) Excise Matter Excise 182.83 169.29 (ii) Customs Matter The group has preferred an appeal with the Customs Dept. in the matter of Assessable value of imported Capital goods and presently the case is pending with the Commissioner of Customs, Chennai.
+Parti culars As at March 31, 2020 As at March 31, 2019 Clair ns against the group not acknowledged as debts: ( :) Fusing Matter (i) Excise Matter 100.00 400.00 Excise duty demands relating to disputed classification, assessable values, availment of credit etc. which the group has contested and is in appeal at various levels 182.83 169.29 (ii) Customs Matter The group has preferred an appeal with the Customs Dept. in the matter of Assessable value of imported Capital goods and presently the case is pending with the Commissioner of Customs, Chennai.
 1.29 (iii) Goods and Service tax (GST) GST demands relating to issues pertaining to cenvat credit transition to GST.
 The said amount includes up-to-date interest.
-2.57 - (iv) Income Tax a The Company has received a rectification order u/s 154 of Income Tax Act 1961 for AY 2014-15 dated 23.01.2017, as per the said order amount determined to be payable is ₹ 1.32 crore which includes interest amounting to ₹ 0.25 crore. - 1.32 b The Company has preferred an appeal before the Commissioner of Income Tax (Appeals) against the order of the Assessing Officer for the A.Y 2013-14 in which a demand of ₹1.43 crore has been determined to be payable by the Company. - 1.43
+2.57 - (iv) Income Tax a The Company has received a rectification order u/s 154 of Income Tax Act 1961 for AY 2014- 15 dated 23.01.2017, as per the said order amount determined to be payable is ₹ 1.32 crore which includes interest amounting to ₹ 0.25 crore. - 1.32 b The Company has preferred an appeal before the Commissioner of Income Tax (Appeals) against the order of the Assessing Officer for the A.Y 2013-14 in which a demand of ₹1.43 crore has been determined to be payable by the Company.
+1.43